C2SM/icon4py/README.md

 pytest -v
 ```

-The `--src _external_src` option tells `pip` to use a specific folder as base path for checked out sources, which is very convenient for development tasks involving changes in external dependencies like `gt4py`.
+The `--src _external_src` option tells `pip` to use a specific folder as the base path for checked out sources, which is very convenient for development tasks involving changes in external dependencies like `gt4py`.
 For convenience, `./_external_src` has been already added to the repository `.gitignore`.

 ### Installation of specific subpackages